rgb-archive/spec/01-rgb.md

     * `reissuance_enabled`: Whether the re-issuance feature is enabled or not
     * `reissuance_utxo`: (optional) UTXO which have to be spent to reissue tokens
 * Non-prunable non-commitment fields:
-    * `original_pk`: (optional) If present, signifies P2C commitment scheme and provides the original public key before the tweak procedure which is needed to verify the contract commitment.
+    * `original_pubkey`: (optional) If present, signifies P2C commitment scheme and provides the original public key before the tweak procedure which is needed to verify the contract commitment.
+Original pubkey is not a part of the commitment fields since it was explicitly included into the commitment during pay-to-contract public key tweaking procedure.

 NB: Since with bitcoin network protocol-style serialization, used by RGB, we can't have optionals, the optional header fields should be serialized as a zero-length strings, which upon deserialization must be converted into `nil/NULL`